 The Council believes that the four non-lawyer Council observers and non-lawyers who account for 50% of regulatory committees and Scottish Solicitors' Discipline Tribunal membership currently contribute substantially to the quality and accountability of decision-making.
 The Society proposes to revise its Council structure to allow up to 20% non-lawyer membership.

 Most similar organisations have lay members on their boards and councils.
-They not only meet any obligations there are to the public interest, but bring additional skills, talent and knowledge to the workings of the organisation and to its membership.
-Any future non-solicitor members of the Council will be appointed through a recruitment process which would seek to comply with the spirit of the Nolan principles.
+The Society has had non-solicitor Council members since 2011 and they not only meet any obligations there are to the public interest, but bring additional skills, talent and knowledge to the workings of the organisation and to its membership.
+Non-solicitor members of the Council are appointed through a recruitment process which seeks to comply with the spirit of the Nolan principles.

 The intention of the Act is to address both the interests of consumers as well as wider, public interest issues.
 Clients would expect to have wider access to legal services and will be able to expect the same standards of service, advice and consumer protection from LPs as from solicitor practices.